+We remark that the above experiment only confirms that test metrics are sensitive to backdoor samples when testing an attacked model.
+More accurate detection of backdoor in RNNs needs more precise refinement of test metrics, e.g. adding the backdoor knowledge to the metrics design on top of the structure information.
+Nevertheless, the goal of coverage guided testing is still diversifying the test suite so that defects like backdoor samples are more likely to be detected.

-\subsection{Effectiveness of Test Case Generation (\textbf{RQ4})}
+\subsection{Effectiveness of Test Case Generation (\textbf{RQ5})}

-We show the effectiveness of our test case generation from the following aspects: (1) it is non-trivial to achieve high coverage rate, and (2) there is a significant percentage of adversarial examples in the generated test suite.
-For (1), we show that the targeted mutation (i.e., random mutation enhanced with coverage knowledge) is needed to boost the coverage rate.
-Three test case generation methods are considered: (SI) sampling 500 seeds input from training dataset, (RM) generating 2000 test cases from the 500 seeds by using random mutation, and (TM) generating 2000 test cases from the 500 seeds by using targeted mutation.
-Figure~\ref{fig:adv} demonstrates detected adversarial examples for IMDB and Lipophilicity models, and we omit other models for space limit.
+We show the effectiveness of our test case generation from the following aspects: (1) it is non-trivial to achieve high coverage rate, and (2) there is a significant percentage of adversarial samples in the generated test suite.
+For (1), we show that the targeted mutation (i.e., random mutation enhanced by genetic algorithm) is needed to boost the coverage rate.
+Three test case generation methods are considered: (Seeds) sampling 200 seeds input from training dataset, (Ran.) generating test cases from seeds by using random mutation, and (Targ.) generating test cases from seeds by using targeted mutation.
+Fig.~\ref{fig:adv} demonstrates detected adversarial samples for IMDB and Lipophilicity models, and we omit other models for brevity.
 All experimental results are based on 5 runs with different random seeds.
 The results are averaged and summarised in Table~\ref{tab:thresholdexperiments}.
-For each test case generation method and LSTM model, we also report the number of adversarial examples in the test suite and their average $L^2$-norm perturbation.
-The experimental settings, i.e., the threshold or number of symbols, are also given in the table.
+For each test case generation method and LSTM model, we also report the number of adversarial samples, unique adversarial samples in the test suite and their average perturbation.
 This experiment considers all four models.